linste-zh/viinvara/ReadME.md

 # Viinvara
 cite as (APA 7): Steiner, Linda.
-(2025). *Viinvara* (Version 2.0) [Computer software].
+(2025). *Viinvara* (Version 3.0) [Computer software].
 GitHub. https://linste-zh.github.io/viinvara/

 ---

 ## The "video interval variable rater"

-Viinvara allows users to rate some variable on a scale while watching a video.
-The conditions are customisable.
+Viinvara allows users to rate some variable on a scale while watching a local video file.
+The conditions are customisable and can be downloaded in the form of JSON files for convenience or remote experiments.
 Results are presented in an interactive graph and can be downloaded as a CSV or JPEG.

 ## Feedback and Error Reports

 Please address your feedback or error reports to linste.zh@gmail.com

+## Last Update (V3)
+* **Homepage**: *minimal* settings can be downloaded and uploaded as JSON files
+* **Create Remote Experiment (new)**: allows for the creation of a *full* settings file including message to participants
+* **Load Remote Experiment (new)**: requires a *full* settings file, gives participants option to input their name and see a message but not change any settings
+* Experiment: video source can be changed via button after initial loading (instead of having to reload the page), additional icons added for clearer buttons
+* Allow Fullscreen (removed): the allow fullscreen option was removed due to lacking browser support.
+The video controls option now includes fullscreen per default.
+* Updates Headers: difference between home pages and experiment pages
+* Bug fixes: multiple bugs were fixed, including the behaviour of missed ratings intercepting with the end-of-video rating
+* Modularisation and reorganisation of code: code was modularised and reorganised heavily

 ## Future Updates

-TBD
+* scale option (instead of buttons)
+* online video sources (youtube, drive, etc.)

 ## Inspiration